 Awareness of the proficiency assessors must possess has increased since the first designations were awarded, as has the complexity of the assessment function.
-Connecticut General Statutes require that beginning October 1, 2000, each assessor or member of a board of assessors that signs the grand list must be certified in accordance with section 12-40a.
-Consequently, many towns have made receipt of the state designation a condition of employment.
+Connecticut General Statutes require each assessor, or member of a board of assessors, that sign(s) the grand list must be certified in accordance with CGS 12-40a.
+Consequently, many towns have made attaining a CCMA designation a condition of employment.
 To date, more than 350 persons have received their designations and there are at least 150 towns with state certified assessors on staff.
 This is a clear indication of the success of the certification process and the esteem with which assessor designations are viewed.

 There have been several certification program revisions since its inception.
 Additional course requirements became part of the certification criteria in 1987.
 Two years later, these criteria were formally adopted as Regulations of Connecticut State Agencies.
-Recertification requirements were added in 1997, at which time the current two levels of certification were established.
+Recertification requirements were added in 1997, at which time the two current levels of certification were established.
 During each of these revisions, there has been one constant: the underlying principles of education and experience as a prerequisite for certification have remained unchanged.
-In 2016 amended Regulations were approved and the prescribed education program for both CCMA I & CCMA II designations added Course IV - Revaluation for certifications awarded after December 31, 2017.
+In 2016 the Regulations were amended and approved and the prescribed education program for both CCMA I & CCMA II designations added Course IV - Revaluation for any certification awarded after December 31, 2017.